srvk/DiViMe/README.md

   * Path to the root folder (here!
 "OpenSat")
   * give the command `./runDiarNoisemes.sh <folder holding .wav files>`

 The system will grind first creating features for all the .wav files it found, then will place those features in a subfolder `feature`.
-Then it will load a model, and process all the features generated, producing output in a subfolder `hyp` two files per input: `<inputfile>.confidence.mat` and `<inputfile>.confidence.pkl.gz` - a confidence matrix in Matlab v5 mat-file format, and a Python compressed data 'pickle' file
+Then it will load a model, and process all the features generated, producing output in a subfolder `hyp/` two files per input: `<inputfile>.confidence.mat` and `<inputfile>.confidence.pkl.gz` - a confidence matrix in Matlab v5 mat-file format, and a Python compressed data 'pickle' file.
+Now, as well, in the `hyp/` folder, `<inputfile>.rttm` with labels found from a config file [noisemeclasses.txt](https://github.com/riebling/OpenSAT/blob/master/noisemeclasses.txt)

 -More details on output format-